eprbell/rp2/README.md

 * verify step-by-step how RP2 reaches the final result;
 * track down every lot fraction and its accounting details, in case of an audit.

-RP2 supports the [FIFO](https://www.investopedia.com/terms/f/fifo.asp), [LIFO](https://www.investopedia.com/terms/l/lifo.asp) and [HIFO](https://www.investopedia.com/terms/h/hifo.asp) accounting methods, to help minimize the amount due.
+RP2 supports the [FIFO](https://www.investopedia.com/terms/f/fifo.asp) accounting method to help minimize the amount due.
 It also supports [switching accounting methods](https://github.com/eprbell/rp2/tree/main/docs/user_faq.md#can-i-change-accounting-method) from one year to the next.

 RP2 reads a configuration file and an input spreadsheet containing crypto transactions.
 These [input files](https://github.com/eprbell/rp2/blob/main/docs/input_files.md) can be generated either manually or automatically using [DaLI](https://github.com/eprbell/dali-rp2), a RP2 data loader and input generator (which is also privacy-focused, free, non-commercial and open-source).
 After parsing the input RP2 uses high-precision math to calculate long/short term capital gains, cost bases, balances, average price, in/out lot relationships/fractions, and finally it generates [output files](https://github.com/eprbell/rp2/blob/main/docs/output_files.md).